Choosing a Star Tracker for Astrophotography

 This model can handle a small refractor telescope such as the William Optics RedCat 61 (shown below) or similar.
 It’s a great starter mount for astrophotography that includes advanced features like GoTo, autoguiding, and can even plate-solve using a device like the ZWO ASIAIR Plus.

-At a cost of about $800 USD (at the time of writing), this star tracker is by no means ‘cheap’.
+At the cost of about $800 USD (at the time of writing), this star tracker is by no means ‘cheap.’
 However, compared to the average equatorial tracking mount for astrophotography, this is at the very bottom end.
-For even more affordable models that lack some of the advanced features the GTi has, read on.
+For even more affordable models lacking advanced features, the GTi has, read on.

 While many first-time astrophotographers prefer to purchase a star tracker that can handle a small telescope when they’re ready, there are many options available for smaller setups like a DSLR camera and lens.
 For example, one of my favorite star tracker configurations includes my Canon EOS Ra camera, a Sigma 24mm F/1.4 lens, and a simple intervalometer to automate the exposures.